-- 37. Please specify any additional conditions with which dog breeders should comply: microchip details, compliance with mandatory standards & guidelines 38.
-On what grounds do you believe a local government could cancel a dog - 38.
-On what grounds do you believe a local government could cancel a dog breeder registration? - □ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law - □ The dog breeder is convicted of an offence under Australian Consumer □ Law in relation to dogs they have sold or transferred - ⊠ Failing to provide their dog owner number on the microchips of the puppies that they breed - ⊠ Failing to provide their dog owner number when advertising or transferring a dog
+Questions - All 37.
+Please specify any additional conditions with which dog breeders should comply: 38.
+On what grounds do you believe a local government could cancel a dog breeder registration? ☑ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ☐ The dog breeder is convicted of an offence under Australian Consumer Law in relation to dogs they have sold or transferred ☐ Failing to provide their dog owner number on the microchips of the puppies that they breed ☐ Failing to provide their dog owner number when advertising or transferring a dog ☐ Other - please specify: